This State Gets Some of the Country’s Most Amazing Bluebonnet and Wildflower Displays—Here’s How to See Them

-Bluebonnets and Indian paintbrushes blooming on the side of a road in Texas
+Purple bluebonnets and red Indian paintbrushes blooming on the side of a road in Texas, with green trees beyond them

 Photos by Dean Fikar/Shutterstock

-There are many things that get Texans excited—a cold Lone Star, a short line at a favorite barbecue joint, generously packed breakfast tacos—but few things spark as much fervor and joy across the state as wildflower season.
+Many things get Texans excited—a cold Lone Star, a short line at a favorite barbecue joint, generously packed breakfast tacos—but few things spark as much fervor and joy across the state as wildflower season.

-This year, thanks to a deluge of winter rains, wildflower season in Texas has started early and Indian blankets, brown-eyed Susans, Mexican hats, and, of course, the beloved bluebonnet are blooming strong all across the Lone Star state right now.
 Though some folks are lucky enough to have Texas wildflowers growing in their yards, it can be tricky figuring out where exactly blossoms will reliably appear.
-And with more than 5,000 different types of wildflowers and 3,000 miles of highways in Texas, the task of finding a good flower viewing spot can seem daunting.
+With more than 5,000 types of wildflowers and 3,000 miles of highways in Texas, the task of finding a good flower-viewing spot can seem daunting.

-Here’s everything you need to know to enjoy this year’s wildflower season.
+Here’s everything you need to know to enjoy this year’s wildflower season in Texas.

-The best time to to see wildflowers in Texas
+The best time to see wildflowers in Texas

-Typically, the wildflower season in Texas lasts roughly from March through May, with bluebonnets expecting to reach their peak bloom at the end of March.
-Some Texas springs bring just a hint of color across the countryside, while others herald in vast carpets of blooms stretching as far as the eye can see.
-This spring, thanks to a wet winter, the wildflower season promises to be particularly delightful.
+Typically, the wildflower season in Texas lasts roughly from March through May, with bluebonnets expected to reach their peak bloom at the end of March.
+Some Texas springs bring a hint of color across the countryside, while others herald in vast carpets of blooms stretching as far as the eye can see.

 Brown-eyed Susans and Indian blanket wildflowers in Texas's dawn light